AlternateFire/TACZ-MCX-LT/README.md

 This mod aims to replicate the weapon platform in the TAC:Zero mod with some additional attachments to fit the asthetic of the rifle.

+This mod seeks to add a highly detailed representation of the rifle into Minecraft.
+Mod includes:

+Weapons:
+1. MCX LT, 11.5 Inch Barrel

+Sights:
+1. Romeo8T

 This is just a mod add-on for TAC:Zero, all copyrights belong to their respective owners.